 DNScale Infrastructure and EU Operations

-DNScale's network footprint, AS numbers, peering posture, certifications, and EU operating model — the operational facts behind the platform.
+DNScale's network footprint, AS numbers, peering posture, security posture, and EU operating model — the operational facts behind the platform.

-DNScale runs two distinct anycast networks — an EU-scoped network that originates and serves nameserver space from EU/EEA PoPs, and a Global network for worldwide low-latency resolution.
+As of 2026-06-06, DNScale runs two distinct anycast networks — an EU-scoped network that originates and serves nameserver space from EU/EEA PoPs, and a Global network for worldwide low-latency resolution.
 Both are operated under DNScale's own Autonomous System (AS) numbers, peer at major European IXPs, and serve queries from PoPs distributed across European and global metros.
-EU operations are run by an EU-domiciled entity under EU governing law, supporting NIS2 and GDPR due diligence for customers that need European operational governance.
+EU operations are run by DNScale OÜ, an Estonian EU-domiciled entity under Estonian law and EU data-protection frameworks, supporting NIS2 and GDPR due diligence for customers that need European operational governance.

 What you'll learn